Frederick Gowland Hopkins

-Sir Frederick Gowland Hopkins OM FRS (20 June 1861 – 16 May 1947) was an English biochemist who was awarded the Nobel Prize in Physiology or Medicine in 1929, with Christiaan Eijkman, for the discovery of vitamins, even though Casimir Funk, a Polish biochemist, is widely credited with discovering vitamins.
+Sir Frederick Gowland Hopkins OM FRS (20 June 1861 – 16 May 1947) was an English biochemist who was awarded the Nobel Prize in Physiology or Medicine in 1929, with Christiaan Eijkman, for the discovery of vitamins.
 He also discovered the amino acid tryptophan, in 1901.
 He was President of the Royal Society from 1930 to 1935.

 Education and early life

 Hopkins was born in Eastbourne, Sussex, and initially attended the City of London School.
 However, he soon transferred to Alexandra Park College in Hornsey and completed his further study with the University of London External Programme (through evening classes at Birkbeck College) and the medical school at Guy's Hospital which is now part of King's College London School of Medicine.

 Career and research

 After graduating, Hopkins then taught physiology and toxicology at Guy's Hospital from 1894 to 1898.
 In 1898, while attending a meeting of the Physiological Society, he was invited by Sir Michael Foster to join the Physiological Laboratory in Cambridge to investigate the chemical aspects of physiology.
 Biochemistry was not, at that time, recognised as a separate branch of science.
 He was a lecturer in chemical physiology at Emmanuel College, Cambridge in March 1900, when he received the academic rank Master of Arts (MA) honoris causa.
-He earned a doctorate in physiology (D.Sc) from the University of London in July 1902, and at the same time was given a readership in biochemistry at Trinity College.
+He earned a doctorate in physiology (D.Sc.) from the University of London in July 1902, and at the same time was given a readership in biochemistry at Trinity College.
 While at Cambridge he was initiated into Freemasonry.
 In 1910 he became a Fellow of Trinity College, and an Honorary Fellow of Emmanuel College.
 In 1914 he was elected to the Chair of Biochemistry at Cambridge University, thus becoming the first Professor in that discipline at Cambridge.
 His Cambridge students included neurochemistry pioneer Judah Hirsch Quastel and pioneer embryologist Joseph Needham.

 Hopkins had for a long time studied how cells obtain energy via a complex metabolic process of oxidation and reduction reactions.
 His study in 1907 with Sir Walter Morley Fletcher of the connection between lactic acid and muscle contraction was one of the central achievements of his work on the biochemistry of the cell.
 He and Fletcher showed that oxygen depletion causes an accumulation of lactic acid in the muscle.
 Their work paved the way for the later discovery by Archibald Hill and Otto Fritz Meyerhof that a carbohydrate metabolic cycle supplies the energy used for muscle contraction.